GSG-G10/DevMonkeys-Ecommerce/README.md

 - "Header" has the "Add Product" button, where the seller can add all the new items.
 - "Body" scontains all items available in the shop.
 - Under each Item is the "Edit Product" button, to edit item information.

+# stretch goals:

+- Activate filter option in the website.
+- Activate the ability to edit items for the seller.

 # Installing the project locally: